White Dwarfs Revealed in Gaia's Candidate Compact Object Binaries: Results

-Note that these estimates are independent measurements of $\mlc$ for these sources using a very different method compared to what is available in the literature.
-For example, of the 9 sources, ATF22 estimated $\mlc$ of A2 and A6 using the UCO Lick spectra or from Apsis assuming an ad-hoc uncertainty of $0.1\,\msun$.
-For the other 7, they simply assumed masses between $0.63$ and $1\,\msun$.
-SHA22 used \gaia's photometric mass estimates.
-In spite of the vastly different methods, our mass measurements are more or less in agreement with the previously estimated or adopted values in the ATF22 and SHA22 catalogs (\autoref{fig:lc_mass_comparison}).
+\end{centering} Our estimates provide independent measurements of $\mlc$ employing completely different methods compared to the estimated, or often, adopted masses available in the literature.
+For example, ATF22 estimated $\mlc$ of 1433$-$0114 using the UCO Lick spectra and Apsis and assumed an ad-hoc uncertainty of $0.1\,\msun$.
+The reported masses of the other ATF22 sources were simply adopted to be between $0.63$ and $1\,\msun$ based on their nominal locations on the \gaia\ CMD.
+SHA23 directly used \gaia's mass estimates, which are derived using \texttt{PARSEC} isochrones and \gaia's color and magnitude.
+In contrast, we estimate $\mlc$ uniformly for all our analysed sources using [Fe/H], $\lbollc$, and $\tefflc$ constrained by SED modelling and \MIST\ stellar evolution models.
+Instead of depending only on \gaia\ colors and magnitude, SED modeling takes into account flux from UV to NIR to constrain the stellar properties which is then used to constrain the mass.
+In spite of the different methods, our $\mlc$ measurements are more or less in agreement with those estimated or adopted previously in the ATF22 and SHA23 catalogs (left panel \autoref{fig:lc_dr_mass_comparison}).
 Nevertheless, we find that our estimated $\mlc$ is usually slightly lower than the previously adopted or estimated values.
-Note that such as small difference in estimated $\mlc$ actually pushes the $\mdr$ a little higher.
+Note that these small differences in the estimated $\mlc$ actually push the corresponding $\mdr$ a little lower than was reported in the SHA23 and ATF22 catalogs (right panel \autoref{fig:lc_dr_mass_comparison}; \autoref{eq:amrf}, \ref{eq:fm}).